 Booking and Payment Process

-Discovery world trekking is a government authorized, registered, licensed and bonded as trekking and touring operator in Nepal.
+Discovery world trekking is a government authorized, registered, licensed, and bonded as trekking and touring operator in Nepal.
 The company-registered number is 87657/068/069.
-We are a member of Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
+We are a member of the Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
 Therefore, book Discovery World Trekking trip with confidence as we are reliable.10% of payment in advance and other necessary documentation like passport copy, passport size photos, travel insurance policy, arrival and departure flight detailed can be made later but must not exceed within two weeks’ period from the booking date.
 The number of domestic flights for Lukla is limited but being very busy during the trekking seasons.
-Payment is to be made by bank transfer, western union and online payment directly from our website.
-The remaining trip cost can be paid whether in cash or by bank transfer and credit card when your arrival in Nepal.
-Furthermore, we put forward the necessary modes of payment details as per your convenient by mail.
+Payment is to be made by bank transfer, western union, and online payment directly from our website.
+The remaining trip cost can be paid whether in cash or by bank transfer and credit card when you arrive in Nepal.
+Furthermore, we put forward the necessary modes of payment details as per your convenience by mail.

 Last minute booking

 It is best to book in advance but for those who aren't able to for any reason, Discovery World Trekking has a special provision for last-minute bookings.
 In the case of a last-minute booking with 100% trip payment within 24 hours is accepted.
 We do our best to operate a trek at any time but in case of a last-minute booking, we can not be responsible for delays due to changes beyond our control such as the weather, availability of lodging. contact us for more information at 977- 9840055491 (Paul Gurung) or email us at email@example.com.